 A retail telepharmacy, or remote-dispensing site, operates like a traditional pharmacy except for the pharmacist reviews prescriptions and counsels patients from a remote location.
 To get a better understanding, let's dive a little deeper.

 Retail telepharmacy technology has drastically changed since the North Dakota Telepharmacy Project paved the way in the early 2000s.
 Although hardware solutions were the standard for the first telepharmacy pilot projects, they are cost-prohibitive and expensive to repair and update.
 Today's new telepharmacies use software to ensure patient safety and enhance their workflow.
 To be sure we're on the same page, we're discussing retail, outpatient or discharge telepharmacy.
-Click here If you're looking for information on other types of telepharmacy.
+Check out this blog about other types of telepharmacy.

 Without further ado, here's how telepharmacy works in four simple steps.
 (P.S. if you're a visual learner, watch our short video on how retail telepharmacy works):